ynslmz/react-ts-google-books-api/assingment.md

 ## Technical Requirements

-- The application should be built using React.
+- The application should be built using React with Typescript.
 - The application should be a single page app (no reloading).
 - The application should use the Google Books API to search for books and retrieve detailed information about them.
 - The application should be well-structured and easy to understand.